 4. Take Back Family Meals

-Family meals have been touted for a long list of benefits ranging from increased vocabulary in young kids to higher self-esteem to better grades at school.
-Vacations are the perfect time to ditch digital devices at meal time.
-There’s typically no cooking to do, dishes to clean up, or rush to complete homework… giving family a perfect time to connect in a relaxed way that is often not possible at home.
+Family meals have been touted for a long list of benefits ranging from an increased vocabulary in young kids to higher self-esteem to better grades at school.
+Vacations are the perfect time to ditch digital devices at mealtime.
+There’s typically no cooking to do, dishes to clean up, or rush to complete homework, giving the family a perfect time to connect in a relaxed way that is often not possible at home.